 “I sold it on Sunday.”

-So I called my husband all full of regret and sadness and told him I was so upset.
-I should have bought it I said!!
+So I called my husband all full of regret and sadness and told him I was upset.
+I should have bought it I said!
 I’m so mad at myself.
 He said there would be other sleds.
-I told him I did’t think so, not like that one.
+Maybe, but not like that one.

 I know what you are thinking here.
 Seriously??
 It’s just a sled and in the grand scheme of things is it that big of a deal?
 You are absolutely right, it’s not.

 My husband knows me so well.
 I never really ask for anything or complain so when I got upset he knew I was disappointed.
 He called me later and asked if I was still mad.
 I told him yes and before I could say anything else he said “Col, it was me.
 It was me who bought the sled.
 I bought it for you for Valentines Day.”

 WHAT???
 YOU DID???
 How???
 Aawwwwww, REEAAAALLYYYYY???
 You did?